Cities in Spain

 Autonomous community of Castile La Mancha:

-CITIES OF THE AUTONOMOUS COMMUNITY OF CATALONIA:
+CITIES IN THE AUTONOMOUS COMMUNITY OF CATALONIA:

 • Barcelona: Barcelona is the land of dreams becoming true.
 It is the protagonist of legends that date back to the time of the gods of Olympus and the great warriors of the ancient age.
 It is the place where Roman emperors left traces of their presence, where the largest county of medieval Catalan towns flourished and where brilliant architects created innovative works of art that never cease to amaze.
 READ MORE ABOUT BARCELONA here